osxhacker/smocs/README.md

 			},
 		);

-Solving these constraints would yield values corresponding with :
+Solving these constraints would yield values corresponding to :

 	('x -> 1, 'y -> 1), ('x -> 2, 'y -> 4), ('x -> 3, 'y -> 9)